anhaidgroup/py_labeler/docs/user_manual/guides.rst

 Guides
 ======

-The goal of this page  is to give you some concrete examples for using py_entitymatching.
+The goal of this page  is to give you some concrete examples for using py_labeler.
 These are examples with sample data that is already bundled along with the package.
 The examples are in the form of Jupyter notebooks.